Twentysix26/Red-Docs/red/red_install_mac.md

   do not close the terminal afterwards

-* Download [this script](https://gist.githubusercontent.com/Twentysix26/17ea542e0879a9da299a/raw/81e6fec77206200780808815dd67dc24e0b8106a/macRedLoop.sh) and place the file inside your Red-DiscordBot folder, the same folder where red.py is.
+* Download <a href="https://gist.githubusercontent.com/Twentysix26/17ea542e0879a9da299a/raw/81e6fec77206200780808815dd67dc24e0b8106a/macRedLoop.sh">this script</a> and place the file inside your Red-DiscordBot folder, the same folder where red.py is.

 * Run `export PATH=$PATH:/usr/local/Cellar/opus/1.1.2/lib/` in the terminal